Last Updated on August 10, 2022 by IDS Team

 It is, however, important to note that this article isn’t an attempt to determine which one of these beastly VSTs is ‘the OVERALL BEST’.
 This a far too subjective decision for one humble reviewer to ascertain, so please note that this is based on our personal experience and preferences.

 What you are about to read is merely a comparison of two industry leading virtual instruments in order to help you understand the differences and similarities between them.
 If you’re on the fence about purchasing either one, or if you own both and struggle with which one to use for a particular task, you will benefit from the information in this article.

 If you’re not familiar with either of these, we strongly recommend checking them out.
 We’ll start with the most obvious differences, then we will break things down into various sections:

-You should also check out splice, you can try out serum and other plugins for free and then pay a monthly fee starting at 4.99$.
+You should also check out splice, where you can try out serum and other plugins for free for 3 days and then pay a monthly fee starting at 4.99$.